LaoTsai8814/Generic-Linked-List/README.md

 # LCEZ Generic Linked List

+>
+> Warning !!!
+> This is a demonstration of generic linked list
+> It will not be maintaining in the future

 ## Why would I do this project?
 - Create a linked list quickly and easily
 - Multiple different variable types can be placed in a linked list